alanng10/Lang/Docue/a.md

 Lang uses the word "he" to refer to one third party person.

+In Lang, the letters refer to different entities.
-Lang uses the letter "A" to refer to alpha that is applicable to all.
+The letter "A" refers to alpha that is applicable to all.
 The letter "C" refers to interpreted that is applicable to all.
 The letter "X" refers to generality that is applicable to all.
 The letter "a" refers to instance of alpha.